Prabowo Subianto: Early life and family

-Prabowo's father, Sumitro Djojohadikusumo, was an economist who served as former President Suharto's minister for the economy and minister for research and technology.
-Sumitro named Prabowo after his own younger brother, a martyr hero who died in a battle against the Japanese in Lengkong, Tangerang during the Indonesian National Revolution.
-Prabowo's mother, Dora Maria Sigar, was a Protestant Christian of Minahasan descent, who originated from the Sigar-Maengkom family in Langowan, North Sulawesi.
+Prabowo's father, Sumitro Djojohadikusumo (1917–2001), was originally from Gombong, Kebumen.
+He was an economist who served as former President Sukarno's minister for the economy and Suharto's minister for research and technology.
+Sumitro named Prabowo after his own younger brother who was killed in an incident against Japanese forces in Lengkong, Tangerang during the Indonesian National Revolution.
+Prabowo's mother, Dora Marie Sigar (1919–2008), was a Protestant Christian of Minahasan and German descent, who originated from the Sigar-Maengkom family in Langowan, North Sulawesi.
+Her father was a member of the Volksraad of the Dutch East Indies.
+They were married in Matraman, East Jakarta.